simplonco/Create-a-CV-with-Bootstrap-to-conquer-the-World/README.md

-% A CV / Portfolio with Bootstrap to conquer the world!
+# A CV with Bootstrap to conquer the world!
-% Simplon - Promo 5
-% Week 1 - March 2015

-# Tutorial step by step:
+## Tutorial step by step:

 1) Create a web page containing the raw content of your resume.